OP-DSL/OP2-Common/docs/translator.rst

 Code Generation
 ===============

 OP2 uses a code translator to transform a user's sequential OP2 source files into parallelised variants targeting specific hardware backends.
+The current OP2 translator uses:

+- **libclang** to parse C/C++ source files.
+- **fparser2** (the ``fparser`` PyPI package) to parse Fortran source files.
+- **Jinja2** to render backend-specific kernel code from templates.

-The current OP2 translator is based on Jinja2 templating and ``libclang`` parsing and is the recommended tool for all projects.
+It is the recommended tool for all projects.
 A **legacy translator** is also retained for compatibility, consisting of a collection of standalone Python scripts.

 .. note::
    **For most users the translator runs automatically.**  Any application that uses the standard OP2 Makefiles (``makefiles/common.mk`` + ``makefiles/c_app.mk`` or ``f_app.mk``) will invoke the translator transparently when you run ``make <variant>``.
 You only need to be aware of the translator's options if you are setting up a custom build system, running the translator in isolation for debugging, or need to override its behaviour.